What is Benchmarking? Definition, Examples, and Advantages

 We move on to an essential step ❗ here, and that’s data collection and analysis.
 These enable you to gather the necessary information on competitors’ performance and practices, and compare them with your own.
 To get it right:

 • Identify relevant data sources.
 This could be financial reports, market research, surveys, annual reports or internal data.
-Don’t forget that you need to use appropriate methods to collect the data.
+Please remember that you need to use appropriate methods to collect the data.
 This could be questionnaires, online research or other means of data collection.

 Of course, there’s one last bit of work you’ll need to do: interpret the results.
 This will help you make decisions in line with your strategy.